jezza64/jbnotes/Crypto_Technology.md

 Because content stored in multiple locations, can't easily address by location Instead address by hash of the content.
 New versions get a different address
 Problem when an update, you want the latest version, but the id has changed.
-Uses mulable file system MFS.
+Uses mutable file system MFS.

 Covers web pages, files, apps, data.